Scene Graph for Embodied Exploration in Cluttered Scenario: RELATED WORK

 \subsection{Semantic Understanding in Robotic Manipulation}

-Recently, more and more robot manipulation tasks put forward higher requirements for the robot's perception and semantic understanding abilities of the environment~\cite{li2017reinforcement}.
-It is not enough to only focus on the manipulation itself in robotic manipulation research.
+Recently, robot manipulation tasks put forward higher requirements for the robot's perception and semantic understanding abilities of the environment~\cite{li2017reinforcement}.
 Some works explore the utilization of more information, including semantics and spatial relationship of objects in clutter.
 Therefore, manipulation tasks in the form of linguistic interaction have been raised in recent years~\cite{das2017visual,kenfack2020robotvqa,zhang2021invigorate}.
 However, most of the cluttered scenes proposed in this work does not have enough objects with diversified shape, size, color, and other attributes.
 In scenes of MQA tasks, the diversified objects and the overlapping caused by the layout of objects increase the challenging level for perception and manipulation.
-To record the unstructured layout of objects in cluttered scenes, scene graphs with semantic labels have been widely used as a state representation in robot manipulation tasks in past decade\cite{xu2017scene,rosinol20203d,sieb2020graph}.
-Kim et al. introduce a 3D scene graph as an environment model to represent environment where robot conduct manipulation tasks \cite{kim20193}.
-Das et al. utilize the semantic scene graph as a method to explain the failure in robot manipulations\cite{das2021semantic}.
+To record the unstructured layout of objects in cluttered scenes, scene graphs with semantic labels have been widely used as a state representation in robot manipulation tasks in past decade~\cite{xu2017scene,rosinol20203d,sieb2020graph}.
+Kim et al. introduce a 3D scene graph as an environment model to represent environment where robot conduct manipulation tasks~\cite{kim20193}.
+Das et al. utilize the semantic scene graph as a method to explain the failure in robot manipulations~\cite{das2021semantic}.
 Meanwhile, other works take scene graphs as intermediate results for high-level comprehension or task planning.
-Kumar et al. introduce a learning framework with GNN-based scene generation to teach a robotic agent to interactively explore cluttered scenes\cite{kumar2021graph}.
-Kenfack et al. propose RobotVQA, which can generate the scene graph to construct a complete and structured description of the cluttered scene for the manipulation task\cite{kenfack2020robotvqa}.
-Zhu et al. implement a two-level scene graph representation to train a GNN for motion planning of long-horizon manipulation task\cite{zhu2021hierarchical}.
+Kumar et al. introduce a learning framework with GNN-based scene generation to teach a robotic agent to interactively explore cluttered scenes~\cite{kumar2021graph}.
+Kenfack et al. propose RobotVQA, which can generate the scene graph to construct a complete and structured description of the cluttered scene for the manipulation task~\cite{kenfack2020robotvqa}.
+Zhu et al. implement a two-level scene graph representation to train a GNN for motion planning of long-horizon manipulation task~\cite{zhu2021hierarchical}.
 We introduce the scene graph to record and comprehend the time-variant cluttered scenarios to tackle the semantic understanding problem.